WilsonGregory/ginjax/docs/quickstart.md

 Y_images = [target_function(image, conv_filters[1], conv_filters[2]) for image in X_images]
 ```

 We now want to define our network and loss function.
 Machine learning on the GeometricImageNet is done on the BatchLayer object, which is a way of collecting batches of multiple channels of images at possible different tensor orders in a single object.
-See [Layer and BatchLayer](#layer-and-batchlayer) for more information.

 For this toy example, we will make our task straightforward by making our network a linear combination of all the pairs of convolving by one filter from our set of three, then another filter from our set of three with replacement.
 In this fashion, our target function will be the 5th of 6 images.
 Our loss is simply the root mean square error loss (RMSE).
 The ml.train function expects a map_and_loss function that operates on batch layers, and includes the parameters key and train that we won't use for this model.
 ```